-Provider needs consultation about patient at YKHC

-Consult provider is located in Bethel?

-Patient is critically ill and the consultant is required at bedside?

-Page provider STAT to come to bedside and assist in management.
+Provider needs consultation about patient at YKHC Consulting provider located in Bethel?
+Yes Patient is critically ill and the consultant is required at bedside?
+Yes Page provider STAT to come to bedside and assist in management.

-If on-going management is required, a decision must be made immediately and communicated about who will be the primary managing provider giving orders and documenting in the medical record.
+If on-going management is required, a decision must be made immediately and communicated to the team about who will be the primary managing provider giving orders and documenting in the medical record.

-Once patient is stabilized, discussion will occur between the primary provider and the consultant regarding documentation of the patient's medical care in the record and ongoing management.
+Once patient is stabilized, discussion will occur between the primary provider and the consultant regarding further documentation and ongoing management.

 Page the appropriate provider.
-Have ready the following information:
+Be prepared with the following information:

-- State your name, title and department (i.e. ER physician, outpatient NP, second year resident, etc) - 2.
-State purpose of call (i.e. quick question, possible admission, management advice.) - 3.
+- 1. State your name, title, and department (e.g. ED physician, outpatient NP, second year resident, etc.) - 2.
+State purpose of call, including if you want a formal consult (e.g. quick question, possible admission, management advice, etc.) - 3.
 Name, MRN, age, DOB.
-If the patient is pregnant, give gravity and parity and gestational age in initial sentence, if the patient is a child, give the age in the initial sentence. - 4.Be able to use the SBAR method to communicate patient details (see box below) - 5.
+If the patient is pregnant, give gravity and parity and gestational age in initial sentence.
+If the patient is a child, give the age in the initial sentence. - 4.Use SBAR (see box). - 5.
 Ask a specific question about management.

 Provider requesting consult must document consultant's advice in the medical record.
-Include date, time, first and last name of consultant and a summary of the advice given.
+Include date, time, first and last name of consultant, and a summary of the advice given.